 “Call center management” and “contact center management” used to be different terms, but now they’re synonymous.
 More and more consumers are connecting with companies over digital channels such as email, chat, messaging apps, and social media.
 Companies began using the term “contact center” to mark this transition to omnichannel communication.

-How does an inbound call center work?
+How does a call center work?

-- The agent updates the customer’s record: Once the agent resolves the issue, they close the ticket and add notes from the exchange to the customer relationship management (CRM) system.
+- The agent updates the customer’s record: Once the agent resolves an issue, they close the ticket and add notes from the exchange to the customer relationship management (CRM) system.
 That way, if the customer calls again, other agents have all the context they need to provide a seamless experience.

-Call center operations: Roles and responsibilities
+Call center roles and responsibilities

 What is a call center manager?

-Success in the role requires:
+Success in contact center management requires:

 What is a call center supervisor?